PKU-OS/sp22/resources.md

 # Markdown tutorial
 You need to write markdown in your project design document.
 This [online tutorial](https://www.markdowntutorial.com/zh-cn/) may help you.
 There are many markdown editors at your choice, such as Typro, vscode, and so on.

-# Past exams
-Unfortunately, this is the first term of PKUOS.